theovassiliou/grav-skeleton/README.md

 $ unzip default_site_backup--20191120110855.zip -d www
 [...]
 $ docker-compose down
-Stopping decyphirwww ... done
+Stopping dtawww ... done
-Removing decyphirwww ... done
+Removing dtawww ... done
-Removing network decyphir-www_default
+Removing network dta-www_default
 $ docker-compose up &
-Creating network "decyphir-www_default" with the default driver Creating decyphirwww ... done
+Creating network "dta-www_default" with the default driver Creating dtawww ... done
-Attaching to decyphirwww
+Attaching to dtawww
 ```

 Hurray.
-You destroyedgit  and reanimated your complete website.
+You destroyed it  and reanimated your complete website.

 To double check that everything is up and running, go to [http://localhost:5555/admin](http://localhost:5555/admin) and log in.
-Yes, you can log in, as the whole website has been backuped, included any users, etc.
+Yes, you can log in, as the whole website has been backup-ed, included any users, etc.

 That's is for now.
 As you see this is not so much of a tutorial on how to *write* your website with grav, but how to get the playground going.
 As you have also seen, it is very easy to migrate this to a production environment.
-If you have something like the git-sync up and running, you might conider removing the admin plugin from your site.
+If you have something like the git-sync up and running, you might consider removing the admin plugin from your site.
 No login, less security hassles.
 But this are just my personal considerations.
 Given the little experience I have with it, you might come up with completely differently solutions.

 Have a lot of fun, and stay tuned for a second part of this tutorial.

+## Warning

+While I am describing here detailed steps, I most probably miss the precise description and wording for some of the concepts being applied.
+In particular I assume this for the whole docker part.
+Nevertheless it gives a good starting point, if you would like to further explore the possibilities.